Valanida

 Valanida (Βαλανίδα, [vala'niða]) is a village and a community of the Elassona municipality.
-Before the 2011 local government reform it was part of the municipality of Elassona, of which it was a municipal district.
-The 2011 census recorded 450 inhabitants in the village and 559 in the community.
+Before the 2011 local government reform, it was part of the municipality of Elassona, of which it was a municipal district.
 The community of Valanida covers an area of 58.354 km2.

 History

-The settlement is recorded as village and as "Valanida" in the Ottoman Tahrir Defter number 101 dating to 1521.
+The settlement is recorded as a village and as "Valanida" in the Ottoman Tahrir Defter number 101 dating to 1521.

 Administrative division

 The community of Valanida consists of two separate settlements: